 One of the best aspects of living in Fort Kochi is that the majority of the food on offer is vegetarian.
 In fact, meat-based dishes are very definitely in the minority there.
 This was great news for us!

-Amato mio and I first discovered the Taj Mahal as we wandered around some of the back streets and alleys, exploring areas away from the main tourist streets.
+Amato mio and I first discovered the Taj Mahal, run by Usha Anil, as we wandered around some of the back streets and alleys, exploring areas away from the main tourist streets.
 And what a great discovery it turned out to be.

 While it’s far from being a shack, the Taj Mahal is nevertheless devoid of upmarket frills, all of which would of course, increase the price of the food.
 Instead, diners sit at tables in Usha’s garden, which is covered by a rudimentary tarpaulin and bamboo roof.
 The only thing separating the dining area from the kitchen is a bamboo blind, so it’s possible to see your food being prepared and cooked.
-I love to watch other cooks at work.

-Apparently, the mild and slightly sweet aviyal was a perfect foil for the slightly fiery chemeen, and both went extremely well with the freshly-squeezed lime juice soda we both had.
-When the food was ready, it was brought to our table by the entire family – mum, dad, and children – all carrying a dish each; it was lovely to meet them, and to say hello!
+Apparently, the mild and slightly sweet aviyal was the perfect foil for the slightly fiery chemeen, and both went extremely well with the freshly-squeezed lime juice soda we both had.
+When the food was ready, it was brought to our table by Usha’s family – all carrying a dish each; it was lovely to meet them, and to say hello!